jwill9999/Vector-DB-Service/docs/TESTING.md

 - All fast-running unit tests under `src/**/__tests__/`
 - Optional integration specs when the Supabase env vars are present (see next section)

+`c8` prints a summary to stdout and stores HTML, LCOV, JSON, and text-summary artifacts under `coverage/` (ignored by Git).
+Open `coverage/index.html` in a browser for the interactive report, and publish `coverage/lcov.info` when downstream tooling (Codecov, Sonar, etc.) needs ingestible data.
+If you have already run `npm run build`, you can re-run coverage alone via `npm run test:coverage`.

 ### Limitations